Hernán Venegas Carrillo: Biography

 Hernán Venegas Carrillo embarked on a ship sailing from Seville, Spain to the New World, probably in 1533, in the company of Juan del Junco.
 He was one of the conquistadors who participated in the expedition from Santa Marta on the Caribbean coast to the Muisca Confederation on the Altiplano Cundiboyacense.

 In 1541, Venegas Carrillo received ownership of the encomiendas of Guatavita, Gachetá, Chipaleque, Pausa, Tuala, Tuaquira, Suba, Tocancipá, Gachancipá, Gachacá, Unta, Turmequé and Itencipá.
 In 1542 and from 1543 to 1544, Hernán Venegas Carrillo was mayor, at that time called encomendero, of Bogotá.
 Between the two terms, the post was filled by Juan de Céspedes.

 On March 20, 1544, Venegas Carrillo founded the town of Tocaima.
 He had been sent east by Alonso Luis de Lugo.
 Tocaima became one of the richest cities in the New Kingdom of Granada.

 In 1547, Venegas Carrillo was sent to Spain and returned the next year.
-He made several further voyages back to Europe and during one of them he married Juana Ponce de León y Figueroa, daughter of the governor of Venezuela Pedro Ponce de León.
+He made several further voyages back to Europe and during one of them he married Juana Ponce de León y Figueroa, daughter of the governor of Venezuela Pedro Ponce de León y Riquelme.
 His wife accompanied Venegas Carrillo to Bogotá in 1569.

 Hernán Venegas Carrillo died on February 2, 1583, in Bogotá and is buried in the Primatial Cathedral of Bogotá, located at the Plaza de Bolívar square in the centre of the Colombian capital.
 Various of his many children became the encomenderos of Guatavita, Gachetá, Chipasaque (today Junín), Tausa, Suba and Gachancipá.